 She holds the Doctor of Musical Arts degree from the University of Kentucky, a Master of Music degree in Percussion Performance from Arizona State University, and a Bachelor of Music Education degree from the University of Tennessee at Martin.

-Julie Hill is an endorser of Pearl Drums / Adams Musical Instruments, Innovative Percussion, Evans Drum Heads, Zildjian Cymbals, and Grover Pro Percussion.
+Julie Hill is an Artist and Educator for Zildjian Cymbals, and a Performing Artist for Yamaha Corporation of America.
+She is an artist and endorsee for Innovative Percussion, REMO, and Grover Pro Percussion.
 For more information, visit Julie Hill’s website at http://www.utm.edu/jhill or http://www.utm.edu/percussion.

 Friends of Music